 Get a Visual Guide

-This one is especially for those who like to see quick results and is arguably the best (read: most fun!) part about prototyping.
+This one is especially for those who like to see quick results and is arguably the best (read: most fun!) part about prototyping in software development.

 While a basic prototype will probably help you make sure that the developers have got your ideas right, a high-fidelity prototype will allow you to see what your product will look like once it is complete.
 You can even interact with a high-fidelity prototype, go through the various screens, click on buttons, and make sure the app flows smoothly.